matomo-org/developer-documentation/docs/core-team-workflow.md

 ## Our release process

 We generally publish a new Piwik release about once a month.
 A release is ready when the following release conditions are met.
 Our [continuous integration tests](http://piwik.org/qa/) must be green.
 Generally we will release several beta releases to give early access and ensuring continuous testing of Piwik.
 All critical tickets [to the corresponding roadmap](http://dev.piwik.org/trac/roadmap) must be closed.
+All [officially supported plugins](http://plugins.piwik.org/developer/piwik) (built by Piwik) available on the [Marketplace](http://plugins.piwik.org/) must be compatible.

 To publish a new Piwik version, the release manager will tag the new version in git (see [all release tags](https://github.com/piwik/piwik/tags)).
 A shell script is then run to generate the archives (zip and tar.gz) which are copied to the build server [builds.piwik.org](http://builds.piwik.org/).
 The file [builds.piwik.org/LATEST](http://builds.piwik.org/LATEST) is updated with the latest stable release number.
 Within hours, Piwik installations will be updated by users via the one click [upgrade mechanism](http://piwik.org/docs/update/) &ndash; or by manual upgrades.